 01 of 09

-Want to make your completed needlepoint piece stand-up for a three-dimensional look?
-Do your own finishing and turn it into a free-standing work of art that can safely be displayed on a table, counter or special nook in your home.
+Do you want to make your completed needlepoint piece stand-up so you can get a three-dimensional look?
+Do your finishing touches and turn it into a free-standing work of art that can safely be displayed on a table, counter, or special nook in your home.

-In this needlepoint tutorial, you'll learn just how easy the process is for making a stand-up, weighted needlepoint figure that works for almost any style project.
-This technique can be used especially to finish holiday ornaments, Nativity figures, nutcrackers,... fancy eggs, paper weights, doorstops as well as any other full-figure needlepoint designs.
+In this needlepoint tutorial, you'll learn just how simple the process is for making a stand-up, weighted needlepoint figure that works for almost any style project.
+This technique can be used to finish holiday ornaments, nativity figures, nutcrackers, fancy eggs, paperweights, doorstops as well as any other full-figure needlepoint designs.

 02 of 09